mathieupost/b/src/notes/importance-and-urgency.md

 ## Disagreement

-If **Sender IU** is high Importance, high Urgency, the Sender will often choose methods of communication that, within the culture, have high and **Adjusted IU**.
+If **Sender IU** is high Importance, high Urgency, the Sender will often choose methods of communication that, within the culture, have high **Natural IU** and **Adjusted IU**.
 The Receiver decodes the medium and adjustments on their end into a mental model of the **Sender IU**.
 I guess if we want to introduce yet another term, we could call this **Inferred Sender IU**.

 If the **Inferred Sender IU** and the **Receiver IU** mismatch often enough, the Receiver's internal modelling of the **Natural IU** and **Adjusted IU** will start to diverge from the cultural design